 We knew you LOVED the teacher mat options, so we included those too.
 They are identical but BIGGER.
 You can laminate and use a binder ring to keep them together.
-You could also place in page protectors inside a binder and flip to what page you will using.
+You could also place in page protectors inside a binder and flip to what page you will using for phonics learning fun.

 Check Out These Tools

 Here is an example of the teacher mat and student math tools.
 Since you download this file, you can also PROJECT the teacher pages if you have a smart board!
 Students can use their mat and you can instruct with yours… in person or even virtually.

 If the Spring has taught us anything, it is to be prepared to go digital at any time.
 Don’t worry, I have you covered.
 With this Phonics Tools Paper and Digital Learning Tools, you get DIGITAL files as well, in the form of images, that you can upload instantly to your secured students learning platform.

 I did not load these images into any learning platform like Seesaw so you can use exactly how YOU want and need to use them with your students.

 I recorded a video here for you to view on printing tips and tricks for the math file.
 Since this file is so similar, viewing this file will help you as well.